 Christina Renwick’s drawings: Botanical Mel

-Christina is a painter and illustrator who is particularly interested in living things, especially plants.
-She has a special relationship to the River Mel where she walks every day, capturing in exquisite detail the plant life along its banks.
+Christina is a painter and illustrator who is particularly interested in nature, especially plants.
+She has a special relationship with the River Mel where she walks every day, capturing, in exquisite detail, the plant life along its banks.

 The sketchbook is full of intricate drawings of plants that grow along the river using the exacting technique of botanical illustration.
 This requires that the drawing is the exact size of the original and the colours also have to be exact.
-This requires a lot of experimentation, matching the colour on the palette to that of the flower placed nearby.
+The drawings in the River Mel sketchbook are coloured ballpoint pen as the paper did not take watercolour.

-She also finds the folklore associated with flowers adds an extra dimension and is intrigued by the long history of using plants for medicinal purposes.
+Christina also finds the folklore associated with plants adds an extra dimension and is intrigued by the long history of using plants for medicinal purposes and for dyeing.

 All images are copyright Christina Renwick.